marcopeg/marcopeg.github.io/content/posts/2019/0907-online-ide-for-learning/online-ide-for-learning.md

 ![iceberg](./media/ide.png)

-I've starter to code almost 25 years ago and back then you had to type stuff in a _vim_ like editor on the black/green CRT screen.
+I've started to code almost 25 years ago and back then you had to type stuff in a _vim_-like editor on the black/green CRT screen.
 You also had to follow **instructions from a book** how to wire up things so that your _BASIC_ interpreter would be able to run your code.

 > Things were not easy and we often felt like 🤠working with loose cattle.

 Welcome to the Future!
-It's 2019 and today you almost don't need to setup a computer for coding.
+It's 2019 and today you almost don't need to set up a computer for coding.
 [I'm writing this article using a wonderful online IDE (GitPod)](/2019/free-website-with-gatsby-and-gitpod).
 Things got easier, **a lot easier**.